Gangadhar Pantawane

 Gangadhar Vithoba Pantawane (28 June 1937 – 27 March 2018) was an Indian Marathi language writer, reviewer and Ambedkarite thinker from the state of Maharashtra.
-He was the follower of B. R. Ambedkar, polymath and the father of the Indian Constitution.
-He is one of the pioneers of the dalit literary movement" in Maharashtra.
+He was the follower of B. R. Ambedkar.
+He is one of the pioneers of the Dalit literary movement in Maharashtra.
 In 2008, he was elected president of the first Marathi Vishwa Sahitya Sammelan that was held in the United States.
 His pioneering journal, Asmitadarsh, galvanised generations of Dalit writers and thinkers.
 In 2018, he was honored with the Padma Shri by the Government of India.

 Life and career

 Gangadhar Pantawane was born on 28 June 1937 in the Pachpawali area of Nagpur city.
 His father Vithoba Pantawane was not well-educated but he was linked to Babasaheb Ambedkar's egalitarian movement.
 Their lives have been spent in poverty.
 Gangadhar completed his elementary education from D.C.
 Mission school and secondary education from Navyug Vidyalaya and Patwardhan High School, Nagpur.
 When Babasaheb Ambedkar had come to Nagpur in 1946, when he was 9 years old, he was very impressed by seeing them.
 For the second time when Babasaheb came to Nagpur, he got a chance to meet and talk to him.
 After matriculation examination in 1956, Gagangadhar Pantawane got BA and MA degree from Nagpur College. in 1987, he got PhD from Marathwada University (now Dr. Babasaheb Ambedkar Marathwada University.
 His PhD's thesis research is about on journalism of Ambedkar named "Patrakar Dr. Babasaheb Ambedkar" (English: Journalist Dr. Babasaheb Ambedkar).
-Before moving to Aurangabad in the early 1960s as a professor in Milind College, Aurangabad where he spent 15 years of service and than worked as a professor of Marathi at Dr. Babasaheb Ambedkar Marathwada University, Aurangabad for 20 years.
+Before moving to Aurangabad in the early 1960s as a professor in Milind College, Aurangabad where he spent 15 years of service and then worked as a professor of Marathi at Dr. Babasaheb Ambedkar Marathwada University, Aurangabad for 20 years.
 He used to write articles and plays with studies, teachers and editorials.
 "Mrutyu Shala" (School of Death) is a drama written by him.
 He also organized the Asmitadarsh Sahitya Sammelan every year.